Information Security Policy

 - Periodically reviewing the University’s information security posture.

-4.3.2 The Chief Information Officer - The Chief Information Officer shall be responsible for:
+4.3.2 The Chief Information Officer - As defined in the UNC Information Security Policy (1400.2), the Chief Information Officer shall have authority and accountability for:

-- Periodically reporting Information Security posture to the Chancellor and Chancellor’s Cabinet.
+- Periodically reporting information security posture to the Chancellor and Chancellor’s Cabinet and Board of Trustees Audit Committee.

 4.3.3 Chief Information Security Officer - The Chief Information Security Officer shall be responsible for:

-- Leading the development and execution of the University security program.
+- Leading the development and execution of the University’s security program.

 - Facilitating information security governance and collaboration.

-- Advising senior leadership on security needs and resource investments.
+- Advising the Chief Information Officer and senior leadership on security needs and resource investments.

 - Development of information security policies, standards, and guidelines.